- Align frequency response

 - Assisted manual tuning

 The QC Equalization + Alignment is a versatile tool for adjusting the level or frequency response of transducers, audio systems or electronics.
 Stimulus shaping is applied to automatically achieve a user defined target response.
 The resulting level profile may be used for applications like microphone testing with equalized sound sources.
 In manual mode, the operator is assisted in adjusting external controls like gain or EQ filters with minimal time and learning effort.

 Many active audio systems like studio monitors provide a factory equalizer to fine-tune the frequency response and level at the end of the production line.
 The EQA is a valuable tool to assist the operator in adjusting these controls.
 In Manual mode, the measurement is repeated until the target response is achieved within specified tolerance.
 Assisted mode takes it to a more advanced level by giving instructions to optimally adjust the controls within shortest time, even with untrained operators.

 Typical audio amplifiers suffer from a high-pass characteristic at very low frequencies, resulting in gain decay.
 The EQA may be used to determine and compensate this characteristic.
-By this, consistent excitation of the DUT can be assured within the complete tested frequency range.
+Through this, consistent excitation of the DUT can be assured within the complete tested frequency range.